Suggested Workflow to Avoid SVN Conflicts

 because it does not include the changes made by Person A.

-Person A does not do an svn update before they begin working and their local copy
+Person A does not do an SVN update before they begin working and their local copy

 of a file does not include Person B’s most recent work.